Juan Dies

 Juan Díes is the co-founder and executive director of Sones de Mexico Ensemble, a Chicago folk music group that specializes in the Mexican musical tradition known as son.
-Sones de Mexico was nominated for a Latin Grammy in 2007.
+Sones de Mexico was nominated for both a Grammy and a Latin Grammy in 2007.

 Díes attended North Central High School.
 He has degrees from Earlham College and Indiana University Bloomington.
-In 2020, the Illinois Arts Council awarded one of its Artist Fellowship Awards to Juan Díes.
+In 2019, United States Artists awarded one of its USA Fellowships to him and in 2020 the Illinois Arts Council awarded one of its Artist Fellowship Awards to him.